-Radical innovation comes from investment in technology and R&D. An example of radical innovation is a new drug that has far superior benefits to what is currently on the market.
-Some new products out-perform the current products so much that they take over the market.
+Radical innovation comes from investment in technology and R&D. For example, a new drug that has far superior benefits to what is currently on the market.
+Some new products outperform the current products so much that they take over the market.
 Think of what CDs and DVDs did to the cassette tape market and what digital media did to physical media of any kind. . .

 Architectural innovation uses new technology in a new type of business model for the market.
 This is the most complex innovation but provides for a significant competitive advantage when successful.

 We have seen many businesses that innovate successfully in the incremental and radical dimensions.
 Disruptive and architectural innovation is typically more challenging in established companies for several reasons.